My Journey into KetoLand

 - Keto Recipe Blog, WholesomeYum.com, Maya Krampf is founder of this keto-website that reaches millions.
 She is a mom of two and former software engineer.

 - Keto Tracking App, KetoDiet App, Martina Slajerova from UK.
-Launched keto blog in 2012, author of several kept cookbooks, worked with team of healthcare professionals including registered dietitian and PhD nutritional biochemist to create the app and recipes.
+Launched keto blog in 2012, author of several ketones cookbooks, worked with team of healthcare professionals including registered dietitian and PhD nutritional biochemist to create the app and recipes.

 - Consolidation of Keto Research, DietDoctor.com, Dr. Eenfeldt, started low-carb blog in 2007.
 Scores of interviews with medical physicians about keto.
 100% free from any industry funds, ads, or product sales